SECTION I: EVENT INFORMATION

 If the committee will be hiring an outside service to help manage their logistics, the amount should be included here.

 Each SIG pays for the services that ACM provides.
 These services include but are not limited to: insurance, legal representation, tax-exempt status, maintaining membership, staff services, copyright processing, and other general operating expenses.
-The allocation is considered as the cost of doing business as part of the ACM organization.
+The overhead is considered as the cost of doing business as part of the ACM organization.
 Each SIG is assessed a fee based on their total annual expenses including conferences.
-The SIGs pass the fee onto their sponsored and co-sponsored events through the allocation/overhead fee line item in the budget in order to cover their annual assessment.
-The allocation is calculated at 16% of the conference expenses.
+The SIGs pass the fee onto their sponsored and co-sponsored events through the overhead fee line item in the budget in order to cover their annual assessment.
+The overhead is calculated at 16% of the conference expenses.

 Should a committee wish to request an exception to this policy, they will need to contact the sponsoring SIG(s) directly with their request.